siavooshpayandehazad/SoCDep2/README.txt

       a sense about the system state...

-    - We need to implement some test routine where we can schedule Test-Tasks where one PE tests another. we can use PMC model for this.
+    - We need to implement some test routine where we can schedule Test-Tasks where one PE tests another. we can use TTG made based on PMC model for this.

     - can we generate some file based on scheduling to feed in Noxim?